boonyong6/csharp-12-and-dotnet-8-note/README.md

 ### Notes

-- dotnet CLI executes the app from the <projectname> folder.
+- dotnet CLI executes the app from the <ProjectName> folder.
-- Visual Studio 2022 executes the app from the <projectname>\bin\Debug\net8.0 folder.
+- Visual Studio 2022 executes the app from the <ProjectName>\bin\Debug\net8.0 folder.

 ### Summary of other project types